moha1747/moha1747/README.md

   </a>
 </p>
 <h1 align="center">👋 Hi I'm Abbaas Mohamud</h1>
-<h3 align="center">👨‍💻 Seeking an exciting and challenging Software Engineering internship to enhance technical skills and grow as a professional</h3>
+<h3 align="center">👨‍💻 Seeking an exciting and challenging Software Engineering internship to enhance my technical skills and grow as a professional</h3>

-- 💻 I’m currently learning **MERN Stack**
+- 💻 I’m currently learning how to build responisve web app's using the MERN Stack

 - 📫 How to reach me **mohamud.abbaas14@gmail.com**